axelvaldez/radical-companies/_posts/5-rcompanies/rcompanies/2022-05-16-rhatchery.markdown

  </div>

 <h1>What's in It for &hellip;?</h1>
- <p>Besides company co-ownership and participation in the wealth they help create, this is what different people will get,</p>
+ <p>This is what different entities will get in addition to co-ownership and participation in the wealth they help create,</p>
   <div class='_center'>
    <table class='_h2table'>
     <tr>